tedorellana/learning/SAA-C03.md

 ## Amazon DynamoDB point-in-time recovery ##
 Enables you to back up your table data continuously by using point-in-time recovery (PITR).
 When you enable PITR, DynamoDB backs up your table data automatically with per-second granularity so that you can restore to any given second in the preceding 35 days

+## AWS DataSync ##
+Is a data transfer service that uses network optimization techniques to transfer data efficiently and securely between on-premises storage systems and Amazon S3 or other storage targets.
+When used over AWS Direct Connect, DataSync can provide a dedicated and secure network connection between your on-premises data center and AWS.
+This can help to ensure a more reliable and secure data transfer compared to using the public internet.
+## Amazon DynamoDB ##
+Is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
+DynamoDB lets you offload the administrative burdens of operating and scaling a distributed database so that you don't have to worry about hardware provisioning, setup and configuration, replication, software patching, or cluster scaling.
+DynamoDB also offers encryption at rest, which eliminates the operational burden and complexity involved in protecting sensitive data.
+For more information, see DynamoDB encryption at rest.

+## AWS Backup ##
+Is a fully managed backup service that makes it easy to centralize and automate the backup of data across AWS resources.
+It allows you to create backup policies and schedules to automatically back up your DynamoDB tables on a regular basis.
+You can also specify retention policies to ensure that your backups are retained for the required period of time.
+This solution is fully automated and requires minimal maintenance, making it the most operationally efficient option.

+## On-demand mode ##
+Is a good option if any of the following are true:
+- You create new tables with unknown workloads.
+- You have unpredictable application traffic.
+- You prefer the ease of paying for only what you use.

+## Spot Instances ##
+A Spot Instance is an instance that uses spare EC2 capacity that is available for less than the On-Demand price.
+Because Spot Instances enable you to request unused EC2 instances at steep discounts, you can lower your Amazon EC2 costs significantly.
+The hourly price for a Spot Instance is called a Spot price.

+## S3 Object Lock ##
+Used to store objects using a write-once-read-many (WORM) model.
+Object Lock can help prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely.
+You can use S3 Object Lock to meet regulatory requirements that require WORM storage, or add an extra layer of protection against object changes and deletion.
+Versioning is required and automatically activated as Object Lock is enabled.

+## Amazon FSx for Lustre ##
+Is a fully managed file system that is designed for high-performance workloads, such as gaming applications.
+It provides a high-performance, scalable, and fully managed file system that is optimized for Lustre clients, and it is fully integrated with Amazon EC2.
+It is the only option that meets the requirements of being fully managed and able to support Lustre clients.